 Notwithstanding any other provision of the 2015 Plan, the Committee shall adjust the 2015 Plan, the number and class of shares available thereunder and any outstanding options, rights, restricted shares or restricted stock units to prevent material dilution or enlargement, including adjustments in the event of changes in the outstanding Common Stock by reason of stock dividends, split-ups, recapitalizations, mergers, consolidations, combinations or exchanges of shares, separations, reorganizations, liquidations and the like.
-In the event of any offer to holders of Common Stock generally relating to the acquisition of their shares, the Committee may make such adjustment as it deems equitable in respect to outstanding options, rights, restricted shares and restricted stock units including, in the Committee's discretion, revision of outstanding options, rights, restricted shares and restricted stock units including, in the consideration payable in the acquisition transaction.
+In the event of any offer to holders of Common Stock generally relating to the acquisition of their shares, the Committee may make such adjustment as it deems equitable in respect to outstanding options, rights, restricted shares and restricted stock units including, in the Committee's discretion, revision of outstanding options, rights, restricted shares and restricted stock units so that they may be exercisable or redeemable for or payable in the consideration payable in the acquisition transaction.
 Any such determination by the Committee shall be conclusive.
 Any fractional shares resulting from such adjustments to options, rights, restricted stock units shall be eliminated.